spdk/spdk/doc/bdev.md

 `rpc.py construct_virtio_pci_scsi_bdev 0000:00:01.0 VirtioScsi0`

-Each Virtio-SCSI device may export up to 64 block devices named VirtioScsi0t0 ~ VirtioScsi0t63.
+Each Virtio-SCSI device may export up to 64 block devices named VirtioScsi0t0 ~ VirtioScsi0t63, one LUN (LUN0) per SCSI device.
 The above 2 commands will output names of all exposed bdevs.

 Virtio-SCSI devices can be removed with the following command